Kyza/driftwm/README.md

 https://github.com/user-attachments/assets/df24e442-6ad0-4520-9491-cb666da06d05

-Traditional window managers arrange windows to fit your screen. driftwm flips this: windows float on an infinite 2D canvas and you move the viewport around them.
-Designed with laptops in mind — trackpad support keeps getting better while display size stays limited, so treating your screen as a camera onto a larger canvas makes sense.
-Pan, zoom, and navigate with trackpad gestures.
-No workspaces, no tiling — just drift.
+Traditional window managers arrange windows to fit your screen.
+Stacking compositors do so by piling windows on top of each other; tiling compositors do so by squeezing them to fit and leaning heavily on workspaces.

+`driftwm` is an infinite-canvas compositor: windows live at their native size on an infinite 2D canvas, and your display is a camera viewing it.
+When two windows come close, they snap together, forming implicit groups that can be moved, resized, and viewed together.

+Designed with laptops in mind: navigation and window management are trackpad-first; the infinite canvas makes the most of a small screen.

 Built on [smithay](https://github.com/Smithay/smithay).
 Inspired by [vxwm](https://codeberg.org/wh1tepearl/vxwm), [hevel](https://git.sr.ht/~dlm/hevel), and [niri](https://github.com/YaLTeR/niri).

 **WARNING:** This is experimental software.
 Primarily built with AI.
 Use at your own risk.

-## Concept

-Think Figma or Google Maps, but for your desktop.
-Your screen is a viewport onto an infinite canvas where windows live.
-Pan around to find what you need, zoom out to see everything at once, zoom back in to focus.

-Zoom is cursor-anchored — the point under your cursor stays fixed as you zoom in or out, just like pinch-to-zoom on a map.
-Multiple monitors are just multiple viewports on the same canvas.

 ## Features